ethereum/web3.py/docs/web3.eth.rst

             "gas": "21000"
         }

-    The method ``eth_createAccessList`` returns list of addresses and storage keys used by the transaction, plus the gas consumed when the access list is added.
+    The method ``eth_createAccessList`` returns a list of addresses and storage keys used by the transaction, plus the gas consumed when the ``accessList`` is included.

-    That is, it gives you the list of addresses and storage keys that will be used by that transaction, plus the gas consumed if the access list is included.
 Like ``eth_estimateGas``, this is an estimation; the list could change when the transaction is actually mined.
-Adding an ``accessList`` to your transaction does not necessary result in lower gas usage compared to a transaction without an access list.
+Adding an ``accessList`` to your transaction does not necessary result in lower gas usage compared to a transaction without an ``accessList``.

 .. py:method:: Eth.fee_history(block_count, newest_block, reward_percentiles=None)